 State: This field captures and stores the state of each record

 State to implement your business logic is optional, but it can be a great way to express who is allowed to do what when.
-Instead of layering all your business logic into generic and not very descriptive operations like create, update, and delete, Gadget allows you to express verbs like publish that moves a record from the Unpublished state to the Published state, or a series of states like Todo, Doing and Done with a bunch of transitions between them.
+Instead of layering all your business logic into generic and overloaded operations like create, update, and delete, Gadget allows you to express rich verbs like publish, fulfill or complete that mean something specific and useful.
+Each of these verbs moves a record from one state to another, so publish might move a record from the Unpublished state to the Published state, or a you might have a complete verb that moves a todo from the Not Started or Doing state to the Done state.

 created state.
-This is because Gadget requires a state for every record, and the default state machine has a Created state that each record starts in.
+This corresponds to the the default state machine each model is generated with, which has a Created state that each record starts in.

-States can be nested within one another, which allows you to represent inner state machines that are only active when a record is in an outer state.
-This happens most often by adding new substates to the Created state.
+States can be nested within one another, which allows you to represent inner state machines that are only active when a record is in a particular outer state.
+This happens most often by adding new substates to the Created state in the Behavior Editor.

-Most field types in Gadget can have a default value configured.
+Most field types in Gadget can have a default value configured in the Schema Editor.
 This default value will be saved to a record when no value is passed for that field during any model action.
-Field defaults can be changed over time or added retroactively, but they won't affect existing data.
+Field defaults can be changed over time or added retroactively, but new defaults won't change existing data for which the value has already been written.

 Each new application in Gadget has a User and a Session model generated on app creation.
 These models are a starting point for an authentication system system for your application and come with preconfigured behavior diagrams to power logging in and logging out.
 You can change them or delete them if you don't need them.